tiaminetworks/polyedge-docs/getting-started.md

 ### Applying updates and upgrades:

 To fetch polyedge, users must have a assigned public key from their device, or polyedge standalone granting permissions to clone the repository.
+New users utilizing PolyEdge standalone can skip this step.

 ```bash
 mkdir $HOME/git